 Commercial property insurance covers the value of property owned by your business, including fixtures, furniture, equipment, and physical location.
 When a covered event causes damage, your insurer pays the insured amount so you can make repairs.

-Most commercial property policy covers damage caused by:
+Most commercial property policies cover damage caused by:

 Startups with minimal property exposures like freelancers may forgo the coverage.
 However, before you decide you can skip property insurance, you want to weigh the risk of catastrophe and your ability to recover.
 If you can’t operate without certain equipment, it may make sense to insure it.